Pranithreddy16/Attendance-Tracker/README.md

 ---

 ## Applications
-* **Student Productivity:** Helps students avoid being debarred from exams due to low attendance.
+* **Student Planning:** Helps students avoid being debarred from exams due to low attendance.
-* **Academic Planning:** Assists in deciding which classes can be skipped or require mandatory attendance.
+* **Academic Strategy:** Assists in deciding which classes can be skipped or require mandatory attendance.
-* **Education:** Serves as a practical example of CRUD operations and file persistence in C++.
+* **Educational resource:** Serves as a practical example of CRUD operations and file persistence in C++.

 ---